imy222/WebAPI/README.md

 ### PUT Requests
 The PUT endpoint takes in the ID number to indicate which joke to update.
-An example of a curl command to delete joke with ID no 4 would be:
+An example of a curl command to update joke with ID no 4 would be:

 ```
 curl -X 'PUT' \